-She is author of The Vision of Catholic Social Thought: the Virtue of Solidarity and the Praxis of Human Rights (Fortress Press, 2014) and won first place in Catholic Social Teaching in the 2015 Catholic Press Association Book Awards.
-S Her research has been published in Journal of Moral Theology, Political Theology, Heythrop Journal, New Blackfriars and the Journal of Catholic Social Thought.
-Active in public theology, she is a columnist for US Catholic magazine and also contributes to America Magazine and Millennial Journal.
+She is author of The Vision of Catholic Social Thought: the Virtue of Solidarity and the Praxis of Human Rights (Fortress Press, 2014) and co-editor of Public Theology and the Global Common Good: The Contribution of David Hollenbach (Orbis, 2106), both of which were awarded first place prizes from the Catholic Press Association Book Awards.
+She contributed the commentary on Caritas in Veritate in the 2nd edition of Modern Catholic Social Teaching: Commentaries and Interpretations (Georgetown University Press, 2017).
+Active in public theology, she is a columnist for US Catholic magazine and contributes to America Magazine and Millennial Journal.

 Dr. Clark’s research interests are: Catholic social thought, human rights, solidarity, and global development.
 A social ethicist, she focuses on questions of global health, economic development, participation, violence against women, and justice in theological ethics.
 She has a particular interest in interdisciplinary research for human rights and development, particularly women’s empowerment.

 The Vision of Catholic Social Thought: The Virtue of Solidarity and the Praxis of Human Rights (Fortress Press, April 2014)

 *First Place, Catholic Social Teaching, Catholic Press Association Book Award 2015